MoyinOmonije/todo-app/README.md

 ✅Persistent Storage of data (Tasks added are not lost even after refreshing the page, and they are saved to local storage).

+✅A dynamic counter with a special message based on progress made with the tasks on the list.

 </details>